thejsway/thejsway/manuscript/intro02.md

 Writing programs that can reliably perform expected tasks is a programmer's goal.
 A beginner can learn to quickly create simple programs.
 Things get more complicated when the program evolves and becomes more complex.
 It takes experience and a lot of practice before you feel like you'll control this complexity!
 Once you have the foundation, the only limit is your imagination!

+!!! quote

-> "The computer programmer is a creator of universes for which he alone is the lawgiver.
+    "The computer programmer is a creator of universes for which he alone is the lawgiver.
 No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or field of battle and to command such unswervingly dutiful actors or troops."
 (Joseph Weizenbaum)

+## TL;DR

+* A **computer** is a machine whose role is to execute quickly and flawlessly a series of actions given to it.

+* A **program** is a list of actions given to a computer.
+These actions take the form of textual commands.
+All these commands form the program's **source code**.

+* The **programmer**'s task is to create programs.
+To accomplish this goal, he can use different programming languages.

+* Before writing code, one must think ahead and decompose the problem to be addressed in a series of elementary operations forming an **algorithm**.